inthewaves/AppUpdateServerGenerator/README.md

 ## TODO
 * The Android app
 * More unit tests
-* A group install system for apps that should be installed together at once (e.g., Chromium packages)
 * System for pruning older versions of apps
 * Maybe a configuration file to configure things such as maximum number of deltas to generate which can be used to determine pruning.